 By saying it like this, you can own your part in it, so it doesn’t come across like an accusation.
 And if your partner is open to it, you can ask them the same kinds of questions about moments when they lose their cool with you too.

-You can read more about how to deal with the topics that come up time and again here.
+You can read more about how to deal with the topics that cause repeated conflict in your relationship here.

 Cultivating Closeness with Your Partner

-If either of you has shown a lack of curiosity about your relationship recently, it might be time to evaluate how close you’ve been feeling.
+If either of you has struggled to feel or show curiosity about your relationship recently, it might be time to evaluate how close you’ve been feeling.
 Just like infants need a secure attachment to their caregivers to explore the world, adults need a sense of closeness with their partners to discuss relationship dynamics.
 When we don’t feel safe, we don’t feel free to be curious – and this is as true on a psychological level in adulthood as it is on a physical one in childhood.

 To nurture a stronger bond with your partner, consider the six ways of attaching described by Dr. Gordon Neufeld and Gabor Maté in their book, Hold Onto Your Kids.
 These are as useful for understanding adult relationships as they are for thinking about child development.